Glossary of Terms and Phrases

 AA-T and AS-T degrees: AA-T and AS-T refers to Associate Degree for Transfer awarded at Crafton Hills College.
 Students awarded these degrees are guaranteed admission to a CSU system, but not to a particular campus or major.

-Academic Renewal: A procedure which will allow students to delete up to 30 units of coursework earned at Crafton Hills College.
-A minimum of 24 units must be completed with a 2.5 GPA and at least one year must have passed.
+Academic Renewal without Course Repetition: A procedure which will allow students to zero up to thirty (30) units of coursework earned at Crafton Hills College from calculating into the GPA.
 For more information, see the college Catalog.